neo-project/docs/docs/en-us/tooldev/concept/transaction.md

 For ContractHash, ECDH series, Hash series, data length is fixed to 32 bytes and length field is omitted; <br/>
 For Script, data length is fixed to 20 bytes and length field is omitted; <br/>
 For DescriptionUrl, the data length must be clearly defined, and the length should not exceed 255;<br/>
-For Description, Remark series, the data length must be clearly defined, and the length should not exceed 65535;
+For Description, Remark series, the data length must be clearly defined, and the length should not exceed 65535.

 ### Witness

 Before each transaction is added into a block, it needs to be digitally signed to ensure that it will not be modified during transmission.
 NEO uses ECDSA digital signature method.
-The scriptHash of the transaction output is a public key used for ECDSA signature.
+The script hash of the transaction output is the public key used for ECDSA signature.
 NEO does not use SegWit in Bitcoin.
-Each transaction contains its own `Script.Witness`, while the `Script.Witness` actually is actually a smart contract.
+Each transaction contains its own `Script.Witness`, while the `Script.Witness` is actually a smart contract.

 Witness is an executable verification script.
 The `InvocationScript` provides the parameters for the `VerificationScript` to execute.
 Verification succeeds only when the script execution returns true.